ryanjoneil/recipe-box/sauces/bolognese.md

 2. Heat olive oil in a large Dutch oven over high heat until shimmering.
 Add ground meat, season with salt and pepper and cook, stirring and breaking up with a wooden spoon or potato masher until no longer pink, about 10 minutes.

 3. Meanwhile, heat butter and pancetta in a large skillet over medium-high heat and cook, stirring frequently, until fat has mostly rendered but butter and pancetta have not started to brown, about 8 minutes.
 Add onions, carrots, celery, garlic, sage, and half of parsley and cook, stirring and tossing until vegetables are completely softened but not browned, about 8 minutes.
-Add tomato paste and cook for one minute.
+Add garlic and tomato paste and cook for one minute.
 Transfer mixture to Dutch oven with meat mixture.

 4. Return Dutch oven to high heat and cook, stirring, until most of the liquid has evaporated from the pan, about 10 minutes longer.